 - Chantal Wong, co-founder & director of Things That Can Happen [closed in 2017]

 New Territories 新界

 To the north of Kowloon lies the New Territories, just below the border with mainland China.
 More recently, some art and cultural spaces have moved to develop communities in industrial areas such as in the Kwai Chung area.
 Mill6 Foundation opened a massive art space and residency in a former cotton spinning factory in 2019, CHAT (The Center for Heritage & Textile Arts), and the Fotan Studios in Fo Tan is home to hundreds of artists who host annual open studios.

 sea, skyscrapers & mountains in Sha Tin, New Territories

 Fairs, Festivals & Events

-Art Fair Week happens in the middle of March, with Art Basel, Art Central, the Photo Book Fair, the South Island Cultural District Day and many more events, openings, and parties all crammed into one week to coincide with when a slice of the international art world parachutes in to Hong Kong.
+Art Fair Week usually happens in the middle of March (outside of pandemic years,) with Art Basel, Art Central, the Photo Book Fair, the South Island Cultural District Day and many more events, openings, and parties all crammed into one week to coincide with when a slice of the international art world parachutes into Hong Kong.

 News, Blogs & Listings

 On top of our general recommendations for staying up to speed with the news in China, here are a few English language Hong Kong specific resources: Hong Kong Free Press, South China Morning Post, Time Out, My Art Guides.